 Also, think about investing in a carbon monoxide detector.
 These are cheap to buy and can save lives.

-Visiting and Maintaining your property
+Visiting and maintaining your property

 Your insurance will specify how often you must visit the property and you must adhere to this frequency.
 Your property must be safe and thus needs to be well maintained and safe, both inside and out.
 Even simple things like a slippery shower cubicle can be dangerous.
-Invest in a shower mat (for less than a tenner!) and job done!

 Walk around your property and look for anything that could be hazardous – loose carpet on the stairs; rugs that keep wrinkling up; cracked or chipped crockery (which can harbour bacteria); rusty door hinges; loose wall plug sockets etc. Keep a record of these visits and a schedule of your observations and action.